Every artifact in your stack has version control. Except the ones that define your agent.

 Bundle and promote

-ReleaseOps reads your versioned prompt via PromptBridge, bundles it with tool policies and model config into an immutable, SHA-256 content-addressed artifact.
+ReleaseOps reads your versioned prompts, bundles them with tool policies and model config into an immutable, SHA-256 content-addressed artifact.

 Promote through environments with eval gates.
-Rollback instantly.
+Rollback in one command.
 Every action recorded in an audit trail.

 app.py